Jul 28, 2021 | Flooring Canada

 Bamboo is also an eco-friendly option that is softer than traditional hardwood flooring but harder than cork flooring.
 Fun fact, the bamboo plant is considered grass, not a tree.
 This flooring option will give you the look of hardwood but a softer, more forgiving feel, which will be easier on your joints.

 Carpet is another excellent option for joints.
 Due to the padding installed underneath carpeting, it has a soft, forgiving bounce.
 Plus, you could even opt for extra-thick padding to make your new carpet even cushier.
 Similar to cork flooring, carpeting will not be cold to the touch, which means that your bare feet will be nice and warm even in the winter months.
 Plus, carpet is also a quieter flooring material, making it great for bedrooms, offices, and playrooms.

 If you love the way hardwood and tile look but still seek a more forgiving floor for your joints, you can also purchase small area rugs or flooring mats.
 Like wall-to-wall carpeting, thicker pads placed under these free-floating area rugs can make them even more forgiving.
 When placing down small mats or rugs, you should consider areas where you stand a lot, like in front of the kitchen sink.

-If you want to learn more about the most supportive and cozy floors for barefoot walking, ask the folks at Flooring Canada.
-Plus, when you stop in a local Flooring Canada store, you can touch and feel sample flooring, which, with the help of our experts, can help you find the perfect floors for you and your feet.
+If you want to learn more about the most supportive and cozy floors for barefoot walking, ask the folks at Flooring America.
+Plus, when you stop in a local Flooring America store, you can touch and feel sample flooring, which, with the help of our experts, can help you find the perfect floors for you and your feet.